Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

 You must pay all medical examination fees, including x-ray and blood test fees, directly to the examining physician.
 You should bring the following items to your medical exam:

-U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
-Current immigrant visa vaccination requirements are available on the CDC's website.
-You can also read Frequently Asked Questions about our medical examination requirements online.
+U.S. immigration law requires immigrant visa applicants to get certain vaccinations prior to the issuance of a visa.
+Current immigrant visa vaccination requirements are available on CDC.Gov.
+There you can find information on what vaccines you need based on your age.
+You can also read Frequently Asked Questions about our medical exam requirements at Travel.State.Gov.

 Applicants who fall into any category listed in italics below should bring these additional documents: